Review: ‘Say You’re Sorry’ by Melinda Leigh

 Tessa was the ultimate girl next door, and the community is outraged by her death.
 But Morgan has known Nick for years and can’t believe he’s guilty, despite the damning evidence stacked against him.
 She asks her friend Lance Kruger, an ex-cop turned private eye, for help.
 Taking on the town, the police, and a zealous DA, Morgan and Lance plunge into the investigation, determined to find the real killer.
 But as they uncover secrets that rock the community, they become targets for the madman hiding in plain sight.

-First off, I really love the characters that Melinda writes in her books, especially in Say You’re Sorry.
-If you’ve ever read a Melinda Leigh book then you’ll realize from the beginning that she writes some strong female leads into her stories.
+First off, I love the characters that Melinda writes in her books, especially in Say You’re Sorry.
+If you’ve ever read a Melinda Leigh book, then you’ll realize from the beginning that she writes some strong female leads into her stories.
 The female lead that always knows how to handle herself and that is just one of many reasons why I’m addicted to Melinda’s books.
-I always love strong female leads.
+I still love strong female leads.

-The female lead in Say You’re Sorry is definitely one I adored.
+The female lead in Say You’re Sorry is one I adored.
 Morgan Dane is a widow who lost her husband overseas in the military.
 She’s living with her grandfather with her three little ones trying to get her life back together.
-She’s definitely doing an amazing job at it.
+She’s doing a fantastic job at it.
 She’s moving on to big things on working with the District Attorney’s office.
-Although, life is about to be turned upside down, when her babysitter is killed in Scarlett Falls and the boyfriend/Morgan’s neighbor is accused of the girls’ murder.
+Although, life is about to be turned upside down when her babysitter is killed in Scarlett Falls, and the boyfriend/Morgan’s neighbor is accused of the girls’ murder.
 It’s up to Morgan to prove his innocence.
 She has the help of her friend, Lance Kruger who happens to be a private investigator to help her along the way.

-I loved Lance’s character because he truly was a gentleman trying so hard to keep his feelings over Morgan under bay.
+I loved Lance’s character because he indeed was a gentleman trying so hard to keep his feelings over Morgan under the bay.
 Poor guy.
 He was definitely in love with her.
-Morgan though is grieving still and she realizes it in the story what she needs to do.
-The ending had me in tears because of what she finally got the courage to to do, which made it where she finally decided on her next steps.
+Morgan though is grieving still, and she realizes it in the story what she needs to do.
+The ending had me in tears because of what she finally got the courage to do, which made it where she finally decided on her next steps.

-Overall, this was an amazing book and I really wish I could give it more than 5 stars.
+Overall, this was a fantastic book, and I wish I could give it more than 5 stars.
 I look forward to making time to read the second book in the series before the third one comes out next year.
 I’m cracking down and finally making time to catch up on the books I’ve had on my to read list for a while now.
-I’m also happy to read one of my favorite authors books and finally catch up, so I can keep up with every book she comes up with. 🙂
+I’m also happy to read one of my favorite authors books and finally catch up, so I can keep up with every book she comes up with writing.